YoannDeb/chess_tournament/README_EN.md

 ## Creating Virtual environment, downloading and running the program:

-You need Python 3 (tested on 3.9.5) and git installed on your machine.
+You need Python 3 (tested on 3.9.5), git and venv installed on your machine.

 Open a terminal and navigate into the folder you want chess_tournament to be downloaded, and run the following commands: